AdobeDocs/experience-manager-64.en/help/communities/using/dsrp-mysql.md

 As SQL is case insensitive, for case sensitive operating systems, it is necessary to include a setting to lower case all table names.

-For example, to specify all lower case table names on a Linux OS :
+For example, to specify all lower case table names on a Linux OS:

 * edit file `/etc/my.cnf`
-* in the `[mysqld]` section, add the following line :
+* in the `[mysqld]` section, add the following line:
   `lower_case_table_names = 1`

 ### UTF8 character set {#utf-character-set}

 To provide better multilingual support, it is necessary to use the UTF8 character set.

-Change MySQL to have UTF8 as its character set :
+Change MySQL to have UTF8 as its character set:

 * mysql&gt; SET NAMES 'utf8';

-Change the MySQL database to default to UTF8 :
+Change the MySQL database to default to UTF8:

 * edit file `/etc/my.cnf`
 * in the `[client]` section, add the following line: